Tarabalo

 Tarabalo is known for a cluster of hot springs dotted over an area of 8 acres.
 Tarabalo is located in Nayagarh district of Odisha.
 Sulphur water of the springs having certain medicinal properties is believed to be useful for a long time treatment of skin diseases and also related to religious rituals.

 Besides the clusters of hot sulfur springs, Tarabalo is also known for its scenery makes it a picnic spot.

 Tarabalo is a small settlement surrounded by large agricultural tracts.
-It is located 75 kilometers from Odisha's capital city of Bhubaneshwar.
+It is located 75 kilometres from Odisha's capital city of Bhubaneshwar.